Take the Money and Run (artwork)

 Kunsten Museum later filed a civil lawsuit to recover the money from Haaning.
 In September 2023, Haaning was ordered by Copenhagen City Court to repay 492,549kr; the original amount, minus 40,000kr for artist's and viewing fees, as the exhibition had gone ahead.
 He was also ordered to pay 78,500kr in court fees.

 The verdict was appealed, but before the case went to the national court, in 2024 Jens Haaning and Kunsten settled out of court.
 The foundation "Den Obelske Familiefond" donated an undisclosed amount to make the settlement possible.

+As of 2026, the two canvases were still in the collection of the Kunsten Museum of Modern Art Aalborg and had been exhibited once, in 2025.